treesess/STEAMRELAY/README.md

-Not only we are capable of FDM 3D printing, Technician Ronald also can provide powerful CNC to enlarge our manufacturing capacity.
+Not only we are capable of FDM 3D design and printing, Technician Ronald also can provide powerful CNC to enlarge our manufacturing capacity.

 All these made me decide to do something to get more people around me to see how could FDM 3D printing make a difference in our lives today and, get your hands dirty, get STEAM.